javiBajoCero/ttsky-verilog-template/docs/info.md

 -->

 ## How it works
+This is just an UART + small WS2812b single led driver

-Listens to ascii 'MARCO' and once detected, with 10us delay (mega fast) replies with '\n\rPOLO!\n\r'
+Listens to ascii 'MARCO' and once detected, with 10us delay (mega fast) replies with '\n\rPOLO!\n\r' and blips the LED.

 ## How to test